 While there is little risk from today's Top Surgery, occasionally complications can occur.
 These include, bleeding, infection, seroma, and loss of color in the nipple graft.

 Dr. Kalnoki was hailed as one of the busiest and best plastic surgeons in Phoenix, AZ amongst the FTM Top Surgery community.
 Her patients came from New Mexico, California, and other surrounding states to have her perform their procedures.
 She now brings her expertise to Rochester, NY and is ready to be involved in the transgender community here.

 Patients with a desk job can return to work after 1 to 2 weeks, although this depends on individual factors.
 Patients whose work requires more activity, such as lifting up to 25 pounds typically may return to work 4 to 6 weeks after surgery.

 Walking is encouraged beginning several days after the Top Surgery procedure.
 Heavier lifting or more strenuous exercise may be resumed 6 to 8 weeks following surgery in most cases.

-Patients under 18 years of age require parental consent and a letter of recommendation from a mental health professional.
-Dr. Kalnoki adheres to WPATH guidelines.
+You must be at least 18 years of age and have a letter of recommendation from a mental health professional to have Top Surgery.

 Patients who have been on hormone therapy often achieve a better result aesthetically after undergoing the surgery.
 Testosterone therapy helps to reshape the breast tissue preoperatively.
 These changes are seen even after just 6 months of testosterone therapy for most patients.